 Do you offer a terminal M.A.?
 No. Return to Question

 In what fields do you offer a Ph.D.?
-All students have four fields.
-Consult the Graduate Guide for more information.
+Our primary fields are the United States, Europe, Latin America, and the medieval world, but we also encourage fields like Atlantic history and global history that connect and cross these fields.
+Consult the Graduate Studies Guide for more information.
 Return to Question

 Do you have a special policy for international students?
 No. International students are considered in the same pool as US students, and they receive the same funding package.
 Return to Question

 Do I need to be a History major in college?
-No, but your undergraduate program should demonstrate a strong interest and ability in history and the humanities.
+No, but your undergraduate program record should demonstrate a strong interest and ability in the history discipline and the humanities.
 Return to Question

-I already have an MA - do I get credit for this?
-You may transfer one course from your MA program to count towards the History PhD at Notre Dame.
-But aside from this, you will follow the normal student program, and will receive another MA from Notre Dame.
+I already have an M.A. - do I get credit for this?
+You may transfer two courses from your M.A. program toward the History Ph.D. at Notre Dame.
+Aside from this, you will follow the normal student program and will receive another M.A. from Notre Dame upon successful completion of your exams.
 Return to Question

 I have applied before, do I need to complete the entire application again?
 No. If you applied within the last five years, your application should still be on record.
 Some portions may be reused (for example, transcripts), but it is usually a good idea to send a new personal statement and to ask your recommenders to update their letters.
 GRE scores more than five years old are not acceptable.
 Return to Question

 Can I come to visit the campus?
 You are welcome to visit the Notre Dame campus at any time during the academic term.
-Please be sure to make appointments, in advance, through the Director of Graduate Studies Jon Coleman at firstname.lastname@example.org or (574) 631-5905.
+The Graduate Studies Coordinator, Kevin Vaughn, will be happy to help with arrangements and meetings.
+You may contact him at firstname.lastname@example.org or (574) 631-0364.
 Return to Question

 Who makes the decision about my application?
 The Director of Graduate Studies and the Graduate Committee (a committee of six members chosen annually from among the History faculty) make all final decisions in consultation with faculty members from specific areas in which a prospective student might work.
 Return to Question